FreeCAD/FreeCAD-documentation/wiki/Localization_Older_Methods.md

 Now you need to run lupdate to extract all string literals in your GUI.
 Running lupdate after changes in the source code is allways safe since it never deletes strings from your translations files.
 It only adds new strings.

 Now you need to add the .ts-files to your VisualStudio project.
-Specifiy the following custom build method for them   *
+Specifiy the following custom build method for them:

 ```python